Lapwing by Gillian Day

 All CWS are chosen for their conservation value, assessed against publicly available county-based criteria.
 The aim is to select a comprehensive (rather than representative) set of locally important sites for wildlife.
 Sites qualify if they provide a good example of a habitat or support populations of indicator species above a certain threshold.

-Ten new wildlife sites were designated and four were removed from the list during 2011.
+Ten new wildlife sites were selected and four were removed from the list during 2011.
 Removal is most often due to mismanagement or development of site for other purposes which has led to significant decline or destruction of the qualifying features.